soranoo/Code-of-Conducts/docs/nextjs.md

 ## Enum

-- Try to avoid using `Enum` because there is a potential issue with `Enum` after the code is compiled to JavaScript.
+- Try to avoid using Enum because there is a potential issue with Enum after the code is compiled into JavaScript.